cuba-platform/dashboard-addon/README.md

 ## 3.2.
 Widget Editor

-This screen allows to edit a widget and consist of next elements:
+This screen allows editing a widget and consists of the following elements:

-- the field Caption;
+- the **Caption** field;
-- the field Description;
+- the **Description** field;
-- the lookup field Widget Type.
-Exists next widget types by default:
+- the **Widget Type** lookup field.
+The following widget types are available by default:
-  - Screen, for any frame;
+  - **Screen**, for any frame;
-  - Lookup, for frames inherited from the com.haulmont.cuba.gui.components.AbstractLookup.
-Widgets with this type fire WidgetEntitiesSelectedEvent, which contains selected entities.
+  - **Lookup**, for the frames inherited from the `com.haulmont.cuba.gui.components.AbstractLookup`.
+Widgets of this type fire `WidgetEntitiesSelectedEvent` which contains the selected entities;

-- An Area (a frame) specific to this widget type.
-More about this [5.
+- an Area (a frame) specific to this widget type.
+For more information, see [5.
 Adding additional widget types](#5-Adding additional widget types);
-- the frame with widget parameters, which allows to add, edit and remove widget parameters.
-These parameters are passed as input parameters for frame, based on which the widget was taken.
-About adding and editing parameters see [3.3.
+- the frame with widget parameters which allows adding, editing and removing widget parameters.
+These parameters are passed as input parameters for the frame, based on which the widget was taken.
+For more information on adding and editing parameters, see [3.3.
 Parameter Editor](#33-Parameter Editor).

 ![widget-editor](img/widget-editor.png)

 ## 3.3.
 Parameter Editor

-This screen allows to edit a parameter.
+This screen allows editing a parameter.
 A parameter is a key-value pair, where the name field is the key and the value field is a value.
 A value can have the following types:
 ```
     ENTITY("ENTITY"), contains fields metaClass, entityId, view